 As you may or may not know, healthcare in Norway is (almost) free.
 Yes, I know this is hard to believe for most people.
 Norway was originally supposed to be included in the Michael Moore movie ‘Sicko’ on the workings/failing of healthcare systems on this planet, but he decided to take it out because the system has several similarities with the French healthcare system, and some parts just sounded too good to be true…

-Some examples: Any treatment & examinations connected to a pregnancy are 100% free.
-From the very first check until the delivery: no cost at all! (and after the birth, a year of maternity leave for the mother, and a minimum of 6 weeks for the father!).
+Some examples: Any treatment & examinations connected to pregnancy are 100% free.
+From the very first check until the delivery: no cost at all! (and after birth, a year of maternity leave for the mother, and a minimum of 6 weeks for the father!).

 Norwegian patients treated for an illness like psoriasis or rheumatism are eligible for two weeks paid vacation at a spa in the Canary Islands.
 Norway hires a government ethicist to determine who they should spend their money on because they want to do it in an ethical way.

 Well, today it was my turn to experience the ‘free’ health care system in Norway.

 Free is not 100% accurate since doctors do charge for their consults (NOK 160, US$ 29), and you are charged for your medication, but there is a max. of NOK 1740 (about US$315) a year.
 (I am not sure whether this amount is the same for all, or whether it’s based on your income…) If my healthcare expenses were to be more than that, the government would pick up the tab.